 Typical to most colonization cases, the process of establishing settlements of colonies in form of migrants from the metropolitan countries follows occupation.
 In the case of Israel however, one should hasten to point out that Jews from all over the world have been lured to settle in occupied Arab territories.
-This is reminiscent of the massive planting of undesirable migrants in South Africa and elsewhere in the colonial world in the eighteenth century.
+This is reminiscent of the massive planting of undesireable migrants in South Africa and elsewhere in the colonial world in the eighteenth century.
 The interlocking linkages between Government and non-governmental institutions of the metropolis in formulating and implementing colonist policies have been well-known in history.
 There are of course recognizable variations of intensity which are a reflection of time and space.
-The Israeli policy is a product of Jewish institutions which were formed at the turn of the century in search of the dream of Fretz Israel long before the state of Israel was created in 1948.
-Chief among these was the transnational World Zionist Organisations under Theodor Herzl which held its first Congress in 1897.
-After the Balfour Declaration in 1917, the establishment of Jewish communities in mandated Palestine was sponsored <a href="International Replications of the metropolis in formulating and implementing colonist policies have been well-known in history.
-The metropolis in formulating and implementing colonist policies have been well-known in history.
-The metropolis in formulating and implementing colonist policies have been well-known in history.
-The metropolis in formulating and implementing colonist policies have been well-known in history.
-The metropolis in formulating and implementing colonist policies have been well-known in history.
-The metropolis in formulating and implementing colonist policies have been well-known in history.
-The metropolis in formulation of time and space.
 The Israeli policy is a product of Jewish institutions which were formed at the turn of the century in search of the dream of Eretz Israel long before the state of Israel was created in 1948.
 Chief among these was the transnational World Zionist Organisations under Theodor Herzl which held its first Congress in 1897.
-After the Balfour Declaration in 1917, the establishment of Jewish communities in mandated Palestine was sponsored international was product of Jewish and the Palestine Land Declaration in 1948.
+After the Balfour Declaration in 1917, the establishment of Jewish communities in mandated Palestine was sponsored inter alia, by the Palestine Jewish Colonization Association and the Palestine Land Development Company.
+All these moves have been resisted by the Arab population since.